gddavidson/data-cleaning-project/README.md

 + The melted data is cast into a dataframe to obtain the "mean" for each "activityDesc" and "subjectCode" for all variables containing "mean()" or "std()".

-+ We write out a tidy dataset into the working directory containing this information.
++ We write out a tidy dataset into the working directory.
 This file will be written to the working directory and be called "averages.txt".